Witnesses of Genuine Multipartite Entanglement and Nonlocal Measurement Back-action for Raman-scattering Quantum Systems: Photodetective Measurements for Raman-Scattering Systems

 The measurement scheme we have in mind is illustrated in the scattering picture diagram \fref{fig:Multitone_Scattering_Diagram}.
 We consider the optical cavity modes to have resonance frequency $\omega_\text{opt.}$ and linewidth $\kappa$.
 Processes which lead to scattering into the cavity's resonant band will be enhanced, while all others will be suppressed.
 The ideal setup for accomplishing this is the resolved sideband regime,

 in which Raman-scattering out of the cavity resonance band is highly suppressed, while scattering into the band is enhanced.
-The limit $\gamma \ll \kappa$ of large cavity linewidth relative to the oscillator decay rate ensures adiabatic response of the optical output to the oscillators.
+The limit $\gamma_\mathrm{eff} \ll \kappa$ of large cavity linewidth relative to the {\it effective} oscillator decay rate ensures adiabatic response of the optical output to the oscillators.
 Additionally, it allows both Stokes and anti-Stokes photons to enter the cavity at mutually resolvable frequencies, if driving on both sidebands simultaneously.
 Appropriate filtering can then allow independent measurement of the respective sidebands, i.e., as independent Stokes and anti-Stokes optical modes $a_{S,i}$ and $a_{AS,i}$.
 Detailed derivations of the dynamics and properties of such systems can be found in \cite{Bush2024PRA, Borkje2011PRL}.

-In the regime described above, one can show (see Sec. \ref{sec:measurement_stokes_antistokes}) that photodetection statistics of the Stokes and anti-Stokes photons, involving the operators $a_{S,i}^\dagger, a_{S,i}$ and $a_{AS,i}^\dagger, a_{AS,i}$, can be used to measure Hermitian expectation values involving an even number of the oscillator ladder operators, via the relations
+In the regime described above, one can show (see Sec. \ref{sec:measurement_stokes_antistokes}) that photodetection statistics of the Stokes and anti-Stokes photons, involving the operators $a_{S,i}^\dagger, a_{S,i}$ and $a_{AS,i}^\dagger, a_{AS,i}$, can be used to measure Hermitian expectation values involving an even number of the oscillator ladder operators, via the relations (up to vacuum noise terms)

 The factors $\mathcal{G}_{S}$, $\mathcal{G}_{AS}$ represent the amplitudes of the sidebands along with detection gain.